Full-time formal apprenticeship designed to equip the next generation

 • Compensation & Housing

-Salary and benefits are determined by the local church.
+Salary and benefits are determined by the local church or ministry.

-Residents are funded through shared contributions from the congregation, personal fundraising, and tuition discounts.
+Residents are funded through shared contributions from the partner church or ministry, personal fundraising, and tuition discounts.

 • Expected Outcomes